oveddan/itp_presentations/hpc/getting_started.md

 Temporary storage that is mounted for each `compute job.` This will be the fastest way to access data, but it gets cleaned after the job is run.
 To use this for a job, you would need to copy files into this drive then acccess them during the job.
 It's an 'advanced' topic to do this but we can go over how in a future session.

+## Transfering files to and from the Prince Cluster

+### Using Secure Copy (SCP)

+The most straightforward way to transfer files between your computer and the Prince Cluster is to use [Secure Copy, or scp](http://www.hypexr.org/linux_scp_help.php).

+The standard syntax is:

+    scp {SOURCE_PATH} {DESTINATION_PATH}

+Which copies a file at the source path to the destination path.
+When the source or destination is a remote server, the server name or address must be appended followed by a `:` before the corresponding path.

+Lets look at some examples:

+    scp ~/Downloads/image.png prince:/home/my898/

+This copies the file `image.png` located in the `Downloads` folder in the `home` folder on your computer to the home directory of a user with the name my898.  **Note that the `~` symbol in the source path refers to the `home` directory of your user.**

+How do we know that `/home/my898` is the home directory of the user with name `my898`?
+The way to do this is to ssh into the server you want to upload to:

+    ssh prince

+By default, you start in the home folder.
+To get the path to that folder:

+    pwd

+If the user is `my898` This will print out:

+    /home/my898

+So, whenever you want to figure out the directory to copy to or from, use the command `pwd`

+To download a file from the cluster to your computer:

+    scp prince:/home/my898/file.txt ~/Downloads/

+Which will download the file on `prince` located at `/home/my898/file.txt` to `~/Downloads`

+When downloading/uploading folders, at the flag `-r` (recursive):

+    scp -r ~/Downloads/someFolder prince:/scratch/my898/

+Uploads the folder at `~/Downloads/someFolder` to the scratch directory on `prince`.

+    scp -r prince:/scratch/my898/someOtherFolder ~/Downloads/

+Downloads the folder on `prince` at `/scratch/my898/someOtherFolder` to the `~/Downloads` folder on your computer.

 ---

 For next time, create an HPC account, setup passwordless authentication, and login to the cluster using passwordless authentication.